RECIPE: Better than meatballs

 Pomodoro sauce

-In a medium saucepan, heat the oil over a low-medium heat and add the garlic.
-Allow the garlic to infused for 1-2 minutes, stirring often, ensuring it doesn't brown.
+In a medium saucepan, add the oil and garlic, and cook over a low-medium heat until it begins to sizzle and soften, but ensuring it doesn't brown.

-Stir through the passata, salt and basil leaves.
-Cover and simmer over a low heat for 15 minutes, stirring occasionally.
+Immediately stir through the passata or crushed tomatoes, salt and basil leaves.
+Cover and simmer over a low heat for 15-20 minutes, stirring occasionally.
+Add a dash of water if it dries out a little.

-Once out of the oven, stir the polpette gently through the pomodoro sauce and simmer on low for a few minutes so the polpette soak up some of the liquid.
+Once out of the oven (or after frying in pan) stir the polpette gently through the pomodoro sauce and heat for a couple of minutes toa allow the polpette to soak up some of the liquid.

 NOTE:

 These can easily be made gluten free - replace with slices of your favourite gluten free bread/breadcrumbs.
-And for oil-free, cook polpette in the pomodoro sauce without the olive oil.
+And for a completely oil-free dish, cook polpette in the pomodoro sauce without the olive oil.